KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Running the Array and Tiles/Puzzle Filter

-    - **Artistic**: this filters collection apply great traditional effects that seek to transform a photograph into a drawing or painting.
+    - **Artistic**: this filter collection apples great traditional effects that seek to transform a photograph into a drawing or painting.

     .. figure:: images/editor_gmicqt_artistic_rodilus.webp
         :alt:
         :align: center

-        The Image Editor G'MIC-Qt Tool Running the Artistic/Rodilus Filter
+        The Image Editor G'MIC-Qt Tool Running the Artistic/Rodilius Filter

-    - **Black and White**: this filters collection are dedicated to process image in gray-scale style, as usual to convert, process the invert to colorize, reduce the map, or simulate fusain drawing.
+    - **Black and White**: this filter collection is dedicated to process image in gray-scale style, as usual to convert, process the invert to colorize, reduce the map, or simulate fusain drawing.

     .. figure:: images/editor_gmicqt_bw_colorize.webp
         :alt: